 Pieced Strips Method

 The most straightforward way to make bias quilt binding is to cut fabric along the 45-degree angle and sew together strips from end to end to make one long piece.
-The Bias Binding Tutorial from For The Love Of Craft utilizes this method, for which you’ll need an iron, sewing machine, fabric a ruler and sewing pins.
+The Continuous Bias Binding Tutorial utilizes this method, for which you’ll need an iron, sewing machine, fabric a ruler, and sewing pins.
 One drawback of this method is the effort it takes to sew together the ends of the bias strips accurately.
-When you’re working with long bias strips, it’s especially common to flip one the wrong way and sew on backwards on accident.
+When you’re working with long bias strips, it’s especially common to flip one the wrong way and sew on backward on accident.

 Fabric Tube Method